LeBron James: 2019–2020: Fourth NBA championship

-During the offseason, the Lakers hired Frank Vogel as their new head coach, and traded the majority of their young core to the Pelicans for superstar big man Anthony Davis.
-James immediately embraced the team's much-improved roster by transforming his playing style, moving to full-time point guard, and competing with a more consistent defensive effort.
-Behind James' leadership, the Lakers opened the 2019–20 season with a 17–2 record, matching the best start in franchise history.
-On January 25, James scored his 33,644th career point, passing Kobe Bryant for third on the all-time regular season scoring list.
-The following day, Bryant died in a helicopter crash in Calabasas, California.
-James delivered an improvised eulogy in honor of Bryant at Staples Center, before a January 31 game against the Portland Trail Blazers.
+During the offseason, the Lakers traded several players to the New Orleans Pelicans for "big man" Anthony Davis.
+James moved to full-time point guard, and the Lakers opened the 2019–20 season with a 17–2 record, matching the best start in the team's history.
+On January 25, 2020, James achieved third place on the all-time regular season scoring list, surpassing former Lakers star Kobe Bryant a day before Bryant died in a helicopter crash.
+On January 31, James delivered an improvised eulogy in honor of Bryant, describing him as a "brother" and expressing a desire to continue Bryant's legacy.
+James ended the regular season—which was suspended due to the COVID-19 pandemic—as the league leader in assists for the first time in his career, averaging 10.2 assists per game.

-In early March, before the season was suspended due to the COVID-19 pandemic, James led the Lakers to a victory over the Milwaukee Bucks in a matchup of conference leaders, followed by a streak-breaking victory over the Los Angeles Clippers.
-Regular season play resumed in July and concluded in August within the confined NBA Bubble, where James ended the regular season as the league leader in assists for the first time in his career, averaging 10.2 assists per game.
 He earned a record 16th All-NBA Team selection as part of the First Team, extending his record First Team selections to 13.

-The Lakers entered the playoffs as the top seed in the West and advanced to the NBA Finals convincingly, with only three total losses along the way.
-In Game 5 of the Western Conference Finals against the Denver Nuggets, James helped clinch the conference championship by scoring a game-high 38 points, including 16 in the fourth quarter.
-In the Finals, James and his teammates found themselves matched up with his former team, the Miami Heat, and quickly took control of the series with a 2–0 lead.
-In Game 5, James had his best statistical performance of the Finals with 40 points, 13 rebounds, and seven assists in a memorable duel with Miami's Jimmy Butler, but Los Angeles was ultimately defeated in a three-point game.
-The Lakers eliminated the Heat in Game 6, which earned James, who averaged 29.8 points, 11.8 rebounds, and 8.5 assists per game during the series, his fourth NBA championship and fourth Finals MVP award.
-At 35 years and 287 days old, James became the second-oldest player in league history to win the award, and the only player in NBA history to win the award with three different franchises.
-James and teammate Danny Green also became the third and fourth players in NBA history to win at least one championship with three different teams each.
+The Lakers entered the playoffs as the top seed in the Western Conference and advanced to the Finals.
+In Game 5 against the Denver Nuggets, James helped clinch the series by scoring 38 points.
+The Lakers started strong in the Finals, winning the first two games against James's former team, the Miami Heat.
+In Game 5, James scored 40 points and had 13 rebounds and seven assists.
+The Lakers eliminated the Heat in Game 6, earning James his fourth NBA championship.
+With averages of 29.8 points, 11.8 rebounds, and 8.5 assists per game, James was named the Finals MVP, and became the only player to win the award with three different teams.